 Dr. Taub is a member of the American Association of Neurological Surgeons, Congress of Neurological Surgeons, AO Spine, Texas Medical Association, and Dallas County Medical Association.

 He sees patients at our main office in Dallas, as well as in our Addison and Grapevine/Southlake offices.
-He is on staff at Presbyterian Hospital of Dallas, Methodist Hospital for Surgery, Texas Institute for Surgery and Forest Park Southlake.
+He is on staff at Presbyterian Hospital of Dallas, Methodist Hospital for Surgery and Texas Institute for Surgery.

 Dr. Taub lives in Dallas with his wife and two children.